Mudcrutch: Reformation: 2007–2017

 In August 2007, Tom Petty invited Randall Marsh and Tom Leadon, original members of Mudcrutch, to reunite with Heartbreakers Benmont Tench and Mike Campbell to reform Mudcrutch.
 They recorded an album, Mudcrutch, which was released on April 29, 2008, by Reprise Records, and contains 14 old and new tracks.
 "We would play and then we would just talk about the old days," said Leadon.
 The band toured briefly in California to promote the album throughout April and the beginning of May 2008.
 The album hit number 8 on the Billboard 200 albums chart.

 Fans who bought tickets to the tour through Ticketmaster were given six free downloads from the album.

 On November 11, 2008, a live EP titled Extended Play Live was released.
 All tracks were recorded live in April 2008.
 On the same day American music channel VH1 Classic broadcast a documentary about the band.

 According to Rolling Stone, Mudcrutch intended to reconvene August 2015 to begin work on a new album.
-The group was originally going to begin work on the album in January of that year, but things were pushed back eight months due to medical issues that rhythm guitarist Tom Leadon was experiencing.
+The group was originally going to begin work on the album in January of that year, but things were pushed back eight months due to medical issues that guitarist Tom Leadon was experiencing.
 In February 2016, prior to the announcement that they were releasing a second album, Mudcrutch was announced as a headliner for both the 2016 Bunbury Music Festival in Cincinnati, Ohio, and the 2016 Summer Camp Music Festival in Chillicothe, Illinois.

 The band's second full-length album, 2, was released May 20, 2016, on Reprise Records.
 Preceding the album's release was a single, "Trailer", as well as "Beautiful World" and "Hungry No More".
 The album hit number 10 on the Billboard 200 albums chart.
 Less than three days after the album was released, the band embarked on their first national tour in support of the album.
 The tour began the same way their 2008 tour did: with two benefit shows for the Midnight Mission (on May 23 and 24, 2016, in Los Angeles).
 Herb Pedersen, who is also credited on 2, joined Mudcrutch on the tour.

-Tom Petty died on October 2, 2017, of cardiac arrest.
+Petty died on October 2, 2017, of cardiac arrest, while Leadon died on March 22, 2023, of natural causes.
+Both deaths effectively ended the possibility of any further Mudcrutch activity.